lovesh/bulletproofs-r1cs-gadgets/README.md

 ## Building
 This project uses a slightly modified implementation of Bulletproofs's `develop` branch.
 The difference is addition of the method `num_constraints` to `Prover` to return the number of constraints, fixing of [minor bug that results in compilation error](https://github.com/dalek-cryptography/bulletproofs/pull/267) and addition of 2 new methods in constraint system
 1. `evaluate_lc`: to evaluate an linear constraint
 2. `allocate_single`: to return output variable when allocating right multiplier.

-To build clone official [Bulletproofs](https://github.com/dalek-cryptography/bulletproofs) at the same level as this directory and use the nightly compiler to run tests like
+Use the nightly compiler to run tests like
 `cargo +nightly test --all-features`